2021 marks a special Anniversary for our wonderful venue... it's 85 years since we opened as a cinema called The Ritz.

 Several dedicated members of staff worked tirelessly to refresh the venue during the few weeks before re-opening in July.

 The first live show since Lockdown 1 took place on 2 October 2020 and several more socially distanced shows were staged until Government imposed a second lockdown from 5 November until 2 December 2020.
 Although the pantomime could not be staged, two hugely popular socially distanced Christmas shows went ahead.

-A third closure for entertainment venues was imposed from Boxing Day 2020 and so sadly, our doors remain temporarily closed until the pandemic situation improves.
+A third closure for entertainment venues was imposed from Boxing Day 2020 and the venue finally re-opened on Friday 28 May 2021.

 Thanks to The West Sussex County Times, Maureen Powell-Davies ,Toby Phillips Photography and David Fuller for use of their wonderful photographs.